shenAwesome/jThread/README.md

 It is inspired by the workflow/activity design.

 When coding with jThread, There are two important Types: Thread and Activity.
 A Thread mimics the behaviour of a thread in languages like Java or C#, where you can code in a blocking style without callbacks.
-Activities should only be used inside a thread.
-They are wrappers around the asynchronous functions.
+Activities are wrappers around the asynchronous functions and should only be used inside a thread.
 You can create new Activities easily to reuse them later, or just wrap any async logic as anonymous Activity in the Thread.

 Rule of thumb:
-* Only use Activities inside a Thread.
+* Activities can only be used inside a Thread.
 * Only Activities can interact with variables outside the thread safely.
 Use existing Activities or wrap the logic in an Activity.
 * An async function needs to have callback as the last parameter when wrapped as Activity.
 Callback(value) becomes the return value of the Activity.
 * You can create new Activities to reuse them later.